 Dr. Heather Darby:

 Heather Darby is an Agronomist for UVM Extension.
 Heather has been developing the Northwest Crops and Soils Program since she came to UVM in 2003 and provides leadership to the team.
 Heather’s passion for sustainable agriculture and the enthusiasm she receives from Vermont’s farmers and professionals have fueled the expansion of her program, which covers the state of Vermont, and brings her around New England, across the country, and beyond to places like the Netherlands, Italy, Denmark, Brazil and Washington DC.
 Her goal is to provide sound research based agronomic information for the farmers of Vermont.
 Her varied interests and the enthusiasm lead her to work with a variety of agronomic crops including forages and specialty crops.

-Lily Calderwood is a Plant and Soil Science graduate student under the guidance of Dr. Heather Darby.
+Lily Calderwood has recently earned her PhD from UVM Plant and Soil Sciences with a concentration in extension entomology.
 She comes to the team with an ecology background, a passion for sustainable agriculture and an interest in farmers’ needs.
 Lily assists on several of the team’s ongoing projects.
 Her research focuses on the hop intercropping study aimed at assessing insect diversity and abundance in hops.
 The goal of this project is to formulate integrated pest management (IPM) and conservation biological control protocol for Northeastern hop production.

 Amanda Gervais is a player on the UVM Extension’s NW Crops and Soils Team, focusing on water quality and nutrient management.
 Projects she’s worked on include Designing a Sustainable Corn Silage Cropping System for Vermont, a USDA-CIG project (US Dept of Agriculture Conservation Innovation Grant), and Reducing Fuel and Fertilizer Costs for Corn Silage in the Northeast with Cover Crops, a SARE (Sustainable Agriculture Research and Education) project.
 Amanda is also our resident expert videographer and photographer!